leadedge/SpoutDXvideo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;o Fps control using Spout "HoldFps".

-After building, the "DATA" folder and contents must be copied to the executable folder (e.g. "x64\Release\" or "x64\Debug\) or wherever you copy "SpoutDXvideo.exe".
-SpoutDX.dll (in "SpoutDX\libs\") must also be copied to the same folder.
+After building, the "DATA" folder and contents must be copied to the executable folder (e.g. "x64\Release\" or "x64\Debug\") or wherever you copy "SpoutDXvideo.exe".

+SpoutDX.dll (in "SpoutDX\libs\") must also be copied to the same folder containing the executable file.

-Details for command line execution can be found in "\DATA\Scripts\readme.md" For a quick example, double click "aa-start.vbs".
+Details for command line execution can be found in "\DATA\Scripts\readme.md".\
+For a quick example, double click "aa-start.vbs".

 Open a Spout receiver to see the output.